 What are some winter greenhouse gardening ideas?
 If you want to grow cold, hardy winter vegetables, extend your gardening into the next season with a greenhouse!
 Winter gardening can be rewarding and fun, whether a novice or a seasoned pro.
-These great ideas and recommendations for winter greenhouse gardening will help you get started.
+These great ideas and recommendations for winter greenhouse gardening will help you start.

 This post contains tips for winter greenhouse gardening.